lizaodawn/IMMARKUS-wiki-clone/03-Designing-a-Data-Model.md

 1. Decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/04-Annotating-Image#draw-annotations).

 1. After you have drawn a shape, you will see the Add Tag and Add Note buttons in the panel on the right.
 Choose **Add Tag**.
-A popup window like one shown in **Figure 3** appears.
+A popup window appears (see **Figure 3** ).
 1. Click **Create New Entity Class**.